Last updated on January 15th, 2022 at 10:23 pm

 There are 2 ways you can split wood either by electrical and mechanical machines or opting for the traditional method using axes and mauls which we will be focusing on, in this article.

-Worth reading the article as we will be discussing the best technique to follow and tools required to get the job done efficiently.
+Worth reading the article as we will be discussing the best technique to follow and the tools required to get the job done efficiently.
 We will also be focusing on how to keep yourself safe during the process as you don’t want to break your back while splitting.

 Tools required for splitting